 One of the leading causes of accidents involving cranes for loading and unloading shipping cargo is operator error.

-The crane worker in this industry must be highly-skilled and trained to use the machinery safely and effectively.
+Crane workers in this industry must be highly skilled and trained to use machinery safely and effectively.
 If a worker has not been adequately trained, they may make a mistake and cause an accident.

 A fatigued worker may also cause accidents by making an error of judgment or even falling asleep on the job.

-Operator error can also come from poor communication.
-Crane operators must be in radio contact with other workers to make loading and unloading go smoothly and safely.
+Poor communication can also lead to operator error.
+Crane operators must be in radio contact with other workers to ensure smooth and safe loading and unloading.

 Mechanical Problems